leor-c/PortalEnv/README.md

     done = terminated or truncated
 ```

-If your agent is launched through a Docker container, please add the portal network name either
+If your agent is launched through a Docker container, please apply the following two modifications:
+1. When calling `AgentSidePortal`, set the `agent_in_docker` argument to `True` (e.g., `AgentSidePortal(..., agent_in_docker=True)`).
+This is important for establishing the portal connection.
+2. Add the portal network name either
 to your `docker run` command via the `--network portal_env_net` argument:
 ```
 docker run --network portal_env_net ... (rest of your command)